afrimapr/afrimapr-book/CONTRIBUTION_GUIDE.md

 * Sub-sections (level 2 headings) cannot be referred to (links cannot be created)
 * To control how table of contents (TOC) behaves when clicking on it we need to set 'collapse:' in output.yml file to: section, subsection or null, depending on the level we want our TOC to expand and collapse.
 So if you want only the top-level headings to be displayed initially (like in our book) use 'section'.
 * It is worth naming code chunks so that it is easier to identify failing code in case it happens.
 The name can be added to the code chunk in the following way: {r code-name-without-spaces, ...}
+* You can collapse (unfold) parts of the Rmd file with the downward (upward) pointed arrow next to the line number, where this function is possible.
+The collapsible parts are at the section/subsection level or r code chunks.
+It makes it easier to navigate through the long chapter files, where finalised parts can be "hidden".
+* A keyboard shortcut Ctrl + Shift + F allows for searching of a phrase inside the all files in the project.